 B6 is needed for optimal immune system response, and to absorb B12 which is also critical for immune system function.

-In 2006, Taiwanese researchers noted that a previous study found that people had sufficient dietary B6 intake, but their levels significantly declined after spending time in the ICU and they had “abnormal immune responses.”
+In 2006, Taiwanese researchers noted that a previous study found that subjects had sufficient dietary B6 intake, but their levels significantly declined after spending time in the ICU and they had “abnormal immune responses.”
 They theorized that the stress and inflammation increased utilization of the circulating B6, thus causing suboptimal levels.
-In the subjects that supplemented with 50 or 100 mg of B6 for 14 days, “several cellular immune response parameters (i.e., T lymphocyte, T-helper and T-suppressor cells) significantly increased after the supplementation of either 50 or 100 mg/day of vitamin B6 for 14 days; whereas immune responses showed no significant changes in the control group.”
+In the subjects who supplemented with 50 or 100 mg of B6 for 14 days, “several cellular immune response parameters (i.e., T lymphocyte, T-helper and T-suppressor cells) significantly increased after the supplementation of either 50 or 100 mg/day of vitamin B6 for 14 days; whereas immune responses showed no significant changes in the control group.”